1886 Charleston earthquake

 Scientists have classified it as an intraplate earthquake, and said that it had an estimated moment magnitude of 6.9–7.3 and a maximum Mercalli intensity of X (Extreme).
-Very little to no historical earthquake activity had occurred in this region, which is unusual for any seismic area.
+Very little to no historical earthquake activity had occurred in this region, which sits on the Charleston seismic zone, which is unusual for any seismic area.

 Earthquake

 With the epicenter just northwest of Charleston, South Carolina, the shock was felt as far away as Boston, Massachusetts, to the north, Chicago, Illinois, and Milwaukee, Wisconsin, to the northwest, New Orleans, Louisiana, to the west, and across water to Cuba to the south and Bermuda to the east.
 The earthquake was so severe that outside the immediate area, there was speculation that the Florida peninsula had broken away from North America.
 There were at least 60 fatalities.

 The long roll deepened and spread into an awful roar, that seemed to pervade at once the troubled earth and the still air above and around.
 The tremor was now a rude, rapid quiver, that agitated the whole lofty, strong-walled building as though it were being shaken--shaken by the hand of an immeasurable power, with intent to tear its joints asunder and scatter its stones and bricks abroad, as a tree casts its over-ripened fruit before the breath of the gale.